bluccino/old-tutorial/README.md

 #### We call it the *Bluccino effect*:
 * Close-up the essential app workflow
 * in terms of a super-super simple code
-* while blurring out the unessential details.
+* while blurring out the unessential details

 ## Is Bluccino Free?